NightwindDev/Tweak-Tutorial/p3_views.md

 # How Do You Create a Tweak?

 ##### **Notice:** bear in mind that you don't really hook classes, you hook methods.
-But to keep consistency across this tutorial we'll refer to that by saying hook a class
+But to keep consistency across this tutorial we'll refer to it by saying hook a class

 ## How do we create our own shapes on top of the software?